“I Feel Empty” -- 4-Easy Steps To Get Started With Depression Therapy Online

 Psychotherapy - Cognitive-behavioral therapy (CBT) is a form of therapy that focuses on reprogramming the brain by changing maladaptive beliefs.
 These non-productive beliefs are often incorrect and only reinforce the negative behavior they intend to prevent.

 Medication - When medication management is recommended, psychiatrists and other medical doctors prescribe SSRIs and SNRIs to help manage the symptoms of depression.
 Medications for depression affect the brain by boosting the amount of "happy" chemicals in the brain.
+You should always consult with your doctor or primary care provider before trying any medication options to avoid potentially negative side effects.

 What To Do If You Think You Have Depression